Another Book of Nothing Chapters 20 - 24:

 Consciousness itself has no form.
-It cannot be seen, yet it would seem to be the essential prerequisite for the existence of anything else.
-But does or can this conscious self of ours exist independently of that which it illumines?
+It cannot be seen and yet it would seem to be the essential prerequisite for the existence of anything else and the essence of life itself, but can or does it exist independently of that which it illumines?
 Maybe, maybe not, and maybe each defines the other.
-If we could but see everything just as it is, without adding thoughts and feelings and opinions, there would be no problem for us.
-It is our constant judgement of things solely in relation to the isolated parts of the picture and that we habitually identify with - that which we call our self – that destroys the suchness of existence and causes us so much trouble - just as clouds cover the ever-shining sun.
+Indeed, if we could only see everything just as it is, without adding thoughts and feelings and opinions, there would be no problem for us.
+It is our constant judgement of things solely in relation to the isolated parts of the picture and that we habitually identify with and call our 'self' that destroys the suchness of existence and causes us so much trouble - just as clouds cover the ever-shining sun.

-Following this line of investigation, is known as Jnana yoga (pronounced ‘gyana’), the path of knowledge or wisdom.
+This line of investigation is known in India and Nepal as Jnana yoga (pronounced ‘gyana’), the path of knowledge or wisdom.
 It is a path of ongoing perspectives and understanding that follows the simple question, “Who am I?” to its ultimate conclusion, and in practice requires the deepest concentration and examination of what we really know our self to be or not to be - by questioning the validity of whatever it is we habitually identify with.
 Ideally, the truth of each stage has to be contemplated with such intensity that it is seen and understood to be an incontrovertible fact, as undeniable as knowing that fire burns.

 Briefly, it follows a process of elimination or 'neti neti' - not this, not this - in regard to each apparent basis of our self-identity, and goes like this: firstly, we have to ask - are we this body?
-This is, of course, what we naturally identify ourselves with first and foremost, seeing and reacting to everything in terms of how it pertains to it, but if we lose a limb, is our sense of self diminished?
+This is, of course, what we naturally identify ourselves with first and foremost, seeing and reacting to everything in terms of how it pertains to it, but if we lose a limb or sense faculty, is our actual sense of self diminished?
 Does a blind person or one without arms and legs have any less sense of self or feeling of 'I' than those who can see?
 I don’t think so.